 3. If a school doesn't offer an ED option, and it's genuinely your first choice, it might make sense to commit yourself anyway.
 If you would definitely accept an offer if you received one, let them know.
 All else being equal, they would rather have students who really, really want to be there.
 If you make that promise, though, treat it as if it were like any official binding ED commitment.
 In both cases, it would be bad form to back out of that binding commitment.
 And if the thought of committing yourself to a school makes you ruminate about the options you might be closing off, or if you know you're the kind of person who would have buyer's remorse, a binding commitment might not be right for you.

 4. If you are accepted into your ED program, do whatever it is you agreed to do when you made the binding commitment.
 Does your ED school require you to withdraw all your other applications if you're admitted?
 (That's the typical case.)
 If so, withdraw immediately.
 Not next week.
 Not two months later.
-Some applicants are tempted to leave their other applications in place, mostly out of curiosity ("I know I've committed myself, but I really want to know if I get into Yale"), but sometimes also in the hope that they can "upgrade" if a better offer comes along.
+Some applicants are tempted to leave their other applications in place, mostly out of curiosity ("I know I've committed myself, but I really want to know if I would have gotten into Yale"), but sometimes also in the hope that they can "upgrade" if a better offer comes along.
 Neither situation is kosher if you're required to withdraw.
 Plus, your "upgrade" school could very well take a dim view of you reneging on your ED obligations to another school.
 The law school admissions world is a small one.